WindNewsToday

 Q1.
 Is this a remote role?

 Q2.
-Do I need prior GE 2.5 MW turbine experience?
+Do I need to have GE 2.5 MW turbine experience?

 A5.
 Yes, Altrad Sparrows provides opportunities for professional development within renewable energy.